Gilandel/utils-assertor/README.md

 ```

 ## Changelog
+### 1.1.5 - 2018-07-02
+- Misc: update dependencies
+- Misc: remove classpath definition from JAR (Wildfly warning when some dependencies are in multiple versions and defined provided)

 ### 1.1.4 - 2018-01-22
 - New: Add methods to check char sequence: hasLengthGT, hasLengthGTE, hasLengthLT, hasLengthLTE
 - New: Add methods to check array: hasLengthGT, hasLengthGTE, hasLengthLT, hasLengthLTE, allMatch, anyMatch